Healthy Fudgy Peanut Butter Swirled Black Bean Brownies

 Why was I feeling sick so randomly?
 I went to the doctor to answer that question.
 I completed blood test after blood test, answered question after question, blah blah blah.

 The results were in.
 News that relieved me, but also news that made my heart sink.
 To my doctors, I am in perfect health.
 I have gained more muscle and lost more fat, I have an “astounding cholesterol ratio” with low LDL (the bad cholesterol) and high HDL (the good cholesterol).
 My total cholesterol level today is lower than my LDL level alone in high school… something that surprised me since I’m a meat-eater and since high cholesterol runs in the family.
-So while I was happy to learn that I am not at risk for genetically predisposed cancers or diseases, I was saddened to hear that I am allergic to wheat, gluten and whey.
+So while I was happy to learn that I am not at risk for anything major, I was saddened to hear that I am sensitive to gluten and wheat.

 How did I rise above?